Blumlaut/EasyAdmin-docs/docs/install.md

     Enter your Steam ID (64, not Hex) in the Settings Page under Admins, add a new line for each SteamId.

-## Using Discord ACE Permissions
+=== "Discord ACE Permissions"

 	EasyAdmin ships with a Discord Permission implementation by default, to use this, see the [Discord Bot](discordbot.md) docs page.